bnnyng/garden/content/evergreen/antilibrary.md

 ## Philosophy and theory

 - *I and Thou* by Martin Buber
-- “Habit” by William James
-- “Existentialism is Humanism” by Jean-Paul Sartre

 ### Analytic philosophy
 - “On Sense and Reference” by Frege